CSCfi/pebbles/pouta_blueprints/drivers/provisioning/README_docker_driver.md

     - implement remove host *DONE*

 - get rid of hard coded configuration
-    - image, flavor, security groups, docker image, number of instances per host,...
+    - image, flavor, security groups, docker image, number of instances per host,... *DONE*
     - blueprint config, (pool of hosts per blueprint)
     - OR a commmon configuration for the hosts, stored in the file system?